Dibasic/helpspot-userscript/readme.md

 The script as I've made it does the following:

+Globally, it gives each page a flatter look by removing some border-radius and gradient properties.
+(WIP)

 On workspace pages:

 1. Styles all contents of the workspace table with a monospace font with no underlined headers